 - Open the tin of salmon and drain well.
 Mash the salmon, skin, bones and all, you won’t notice it in the cooked fish cake.

-- Mix the salmon and egg into the mash.
+- Mix the salmon into the mash.

 - Chop the onion finely and give it a little sizzle in a pan with some of the oil before adding it to the fish cake mix.
 The onion wouldn’t really cook very well in the finished fish cake if added raw, so we need to cook it first.

 - Fashion the mixture into 4, patting and shaping into rounds.
 Place some flour on a plate and carefully dust each fish cake with the flour.
-Put the fish cakes in the fridge for an hour or so to firm up if you can.
+Put the fish cakes in the fridge for an hour or so to firm up if you can. click here to start a 2 hour timer

 - When ready to cook, heat half the oil in a heavy based pan and fry gently until golden on the bottom.
 Carefully turn over, they are quite fragile, and fry the other side.